 - 6.01:01.
 Reprimand-A written letter or oral expression of strong disapproval from the appropriate University Unit to the student or student organization on whom this penalty is imposed.
-(Not on permanent record.) - 6.01:02.
+Reprimand will NOT become part of the student's permanent disciplinary record in the OFFICE OF STUDENT SERVICES (STUDENT CONDUCT).
+Students may NOT appeal this Censure; the hearing officers decision is final. - 6.01:02.
 University Community Service-Service hours that are assigned by the appropriate University Unit for a student or student organization who has violated University regulations and who is subsequently required and thus obligated to perform service to either the University community as a whole and its departments, to designated University student organizations, or to an approved local